-Some estate papers can be found at the National Archives of Scotland.
+Some estate papers can be found at the National Records of Scotland.
 Suggestions for searching will be found on the parish pages.

 This Charles Close Society Sheetfinder will provide the sheet numbers for historic Ordnance Survey 1-inch and 6-inch maps for any location.